Osi-Chidera-John/Osi-Chidera-John/README.md

 ##  About Me
 I’m passionate about data analysis and using data to solve real-world problems.
-I leverage SQL, Power BI and Excel/Google Sheets to extract insights from data and turn them into actionable solutions.
+I leverage SQL, Power BI, Python and Excel/Google Sheets to extract insights from data and turn them into actionable solutions.
 Currently building projects to improve my skills and create a strong professional portfolio.